raspibolt/raspibolt/guide/bonus/lightning/lndg.md

 ---

-[LNDg](https://github.com/cryptosharks131/lndg){:target="_blank"} is a lite GUI web interface to help you manually manage your node and automate operations such as rebalancing, fee adjustemnts and channel node opening.
+[LNDg](https://github.com/cryptosharks131/lndg){:target="_blank"} is a lite GUI web interface to help you manually manage your node and automate operations such as rebalancing, fee adjustments and channel node opening.

 Difficulty: Hard
 {: .label .label-red }